adamshaylor/cooking-with-typescript/README.md

 ```

 Now we should be able to browse through and play with the contents with the benefit of inline TypeScript code hints.

+**Note:** It may be necessary to configure your editor to use the workspace version of TypeScript instead of a global version.
+I added `.vscode` setting to make this work for VS Code users automatically.

 ## Configuration